xolvio/why-so-loud-jest/README.md

 The downside of doing so will be that jest will show wrong stack-traces for the messages.
 Sad! :-(

 If that starts bugging you, there is an option.

-Run `npx why-so-loud-jest` at the root of your package.
+Now run `npx why-so-loud-jest` at the root of your package.
 That will create patches for jest that will fix the problem.
 Follow the instruction displayed by the tool or here:

 Please add postinstall script to your package.json: